Invited Speeches

 He has published about 150 scientific papers, including the books Data Analysis in the Cloud and Programming Big Data Applications: Scalable Tools and Frameworks for Your Needs.

-Title: When AI Becomes a Bridge Across Expertise: Human–AI Collaboration and Agentic Limits
+Title: When AI Becomes a Bridge Across Expertise: Human-AI Collaboration and the Limits of Agentic AI

 Assoc.
 Prof. Moncef Garouani